BRACKETS-by-TRIAD/harbor-laravel/harbor-README.md

 This will start all the docker containers and set up network and volumes correctly.
 So now we can play around with empty PostgreSQL or php.
 Now you can point your browser to the http://localhost and you should be able to see a default `/` route maped to public/index.php.

-You can make any changes in .env file, but some changes (i.e. DB_PASSWORD, but you probably don't want to change these variables anyway) may require to destroy volumes and/or rebuild docker containers:
+## Rebuild a harbor (docker) ##

+In case you change some env values for docker, or changes some Docker file or other configuration, you should run

 `harbor rebuild`

+NOTE: To rebuild images use `-i|--images`, to destroy volumes use `-v|--volumes`

 ## Daily usage ##

-In this section you can find all commands supported by harbor.
+In this section you can find all commands supported by harbor:

-`harbor start`

-Starts all containers based on docker-compose.yml file.
+`harbor start` will start all containers based on docker-compose.yml file.

-`harbor stop`

-Stops and destroy all containers.
+`harbor stop` will stop and destroy all containers.

-`harbor restart`

-Stops and destroy and then starts again all containers.
+`harbor restart`will stop and destroy and then starts again all containers.

-`harbor rebuild`

-Stops and destroy all containers also with volumes, delete testing database path, rebuild docker images and then starts again all containers.
+`harbor rebuild` will stop and destroy all containers then starts again all containers, build them if changes has been made.

-`harbor artisan` OR `harbor art`

-Passes all additional arguments to php container to php artisan command, e.g. `harbor art make:migration` goes to php docker container and call `php artisan make:migration`.
+`harbor artisan` OR `harbor art` will pass all additional arguments to php container to php artisan command, e.g. `harbor art make:migration` goes to php docker container and call `php artisan make:migration`.

-`harbor composer` OR `harbor comp`

-Passes all additional arguments to php container to composer command, e.g. `harbor comp require brackets/craftable` goes to php docker container and call `composer require brackets/craftable`.
+`harbor composer` OR `harbor comp` will pass all additional arguments to php container to composer command, e.g. `harbor comp require brackets/craftable` goes to php docker container and call `composer require brackets/craftable`.

-`harbor test`

-Run phpunit tests on new php container.
+`harbor test` will run phpunit tests on new php container.
 All additional arguments are passed to phpunit.

-`harbor npm`

-Run npm command on node container and pass all additional arguments to npm.
+`harbor npm` will run npm command on node container and pass all additional arguments to npm.

-`harbor yarn`

-Run yarn command on node container and pass all additional arguments to yarn.
+`harbor yarn` will run yarn command on node container and pass all additional arguments to yarn.

-`harbor gulp`

-Run gulp command on node container from node modules and pass all additional arguments to gulp.
+`harbor gulp` will run gulp command on node container from node modules and pass all additional arguments to gulp.

-`harbor psql`

-Run psql command on pgsql container with username and host form .env file and pass all additional arguments to psql command.
+`harbor psql` will run psql command on pgsql container with username and host form .env file and pass all additional arguments to psql command.

-`harbor pg_dump`

-Run pg_dump command on pgsql container with username and host form .env file and pass all additional arguments to pg_dump command.
+`harbor pg_dump` will run pg_dump command on pgsql container with username and host form .env file and pass all additional arguments to pg_dump command.

+## Install command (use with care) ##
-`harbor laravel new`

-Will install laravel application to current folder.
-See section #Let's add some code
+`harbor laravel new` will install laravel application to current folder.
+See harbor installer, it is the recommended way.

-`harbor laravel init`

-Will init harbor for laravel application.
-See section #Let's add some code

-`harbor craftable new`

-Will install craftable application to current folder.
-See section #Let's add some code.
+`harbor craftable new` will install craftable application to current folder.
+See harbor installer, it is the recommended way.

-`harbor craftable init`

-Will init harbor for craftable application.
-See section #Let's add some code.